digitalbond/Redpoint/README.md

 2. Product Name - A string that represents a short description of the product/product family, maximum length is 32 chars

-3. Serial Number - A six Byte Hexadecimal Number that is stored little Indian
+3. Serial Number - A six Byte Hexadecimal Number that is stored little Endian

 4. Device Type - Two byte integer that is used to look up Device type.
 This field is often not used and set to 0.